Epidemiology of measles: United States

 In January 2019, Washington's Clark County Public Health officials declared a public health emergency due to a measles outbreak.
 As of February 28, 2019, 65 cases were identified.

 In March 2019, a disaster was declared by county authorities and the county health department in Rockland County, New York, over a growing measles outbreak there.
 Additionally there has been 259 confirmed cases of measles in Brooklyn and Queens, most of which are affecting the Orthodox Jewish community.

 In 2019, 1,274 reported measles cases drew concern as this was the largest reported number of cases in the United States since 1992.
 Cases were mostly unvaccinated individuals.
 In 2021, cases went down to only 49 reported cases in the United States.
+In 2022, cases jumped to 121 reported cases.
+In 2023, cases decreased to 58 reported cases, but the CDC has remarked that they have already had more cases reported in 2024 than the previous year, again citing unvaccinated individuals.

 Venezuela

 In 2018, Venezuela had 5,525 cases of measles reported, which was 68% of the total cases in the Americas at the time.
 As of 2020, the Pan America Health Organization reported that the measles outbreak is under control, and have increased vaccination rates in over 9 million children.